Pure Happiness

 Zucchini Carrot Refried Bean Tostadas

 Happy Friday Eve!
 The snow is still drizzling down which makes for a super cozy morning.
 Yet again, a morning where all you want to do is sleep in and then cozy up on the couch with a good book and a cup of coffee.
 I am still anxiously awaiting the warm spring air that motivates me to jump out of bed and energizes me for the day.
-Soon enough….right? :smile:
+Soon enough….right? 🙂

 For breakfast yesterday I had a veggie frittata thanks to some meal preparation on Tuesday evening.
 I used an old frittata recipe of mine for guidance but then added some different veggies into the mix.
 This time around I added 3 eggs, egg whites, kale, red pepper, mushroom, onions, and a little bit of cheese.